← Back

 One soda per day for six months

-[In the opposite third row right panel there drawings of four large transparent plastic milk jugs filled to the to the brim with something that is a mixture between gray and white in small clumps.
+[In the opposite third row right panel there drawings of four large transparent plastic milk jugs filled to the brim with something that is a mixture between gray and white in small clumps.
 Two of the jugs are in front of the other two, and covers all but the top of the one between them and half of the last which extends right of the other two.
 Leaning up against the rightmost jug is a dark gray pack of candy with the candy name written in white on the open pack, and more unreadable white text is at the top of the pack.
 Next to the pack lies five candy pieces, three in front and two to the right.
 These candy pieces are dark gray (three) or light gray (two).
 There is a line of text beneath the jugs:]

 Label: Skittles